audeering/audb/docs/overview.rst

 .. jupyter-execute::
     :hide-code:

-    import audb2
+    import audb

 .. jupyter-execute::

-    repository = audb2.Repository(
+    repository = audb.Repository(
         name='data-local',
         host='/data',
         backend='file-system',
     )

-The default repositories are stored in :attr:`audb2.config.REPOSITORIES` and can be managed best by specifying them in the :ref:`configuration`.
+The default repositories are stored in :attr:`audb.config.REPOSITORIES` and can be managed best by specifying them in the :ref:`configuration`.